 - Guess The Number – This could be a fun Python project for groups or events where you need to randomly generate a number, say between 0 and 20.
 It can be used to conduct lotteries, in place of board game dice (or build a dice roller below), or just between players to guess a random number.
 Skills used: Getting familiar with the random function, variables, integers, print, if/else, and while loops.

-- MadLibs Generator – Remember that game we used to play as kids where we would put some really silly words in blanks and laugh hysterically as it was read back?
+- MadLibs Generator – Remember that game we used to play as kids where we would put silly words in blanks and laugh hysterically as it was read back?
 Well, you can relive those hilarious moments by working on your Python skills.
 Skills used: Strings, variables, concatenation, print.

 - Password Generator – Make a random password generator for your friends and family to keep their accounts secure!
 Skills used: Random library & sequencing.

 - Dice Roller – Similar to the “Guess the Number” game above, building a dice roller can be used to play games.
 Or you can make one similar to a Magic 8-Ball to answer your most profound questions!
 Skills used: Random library, print, while loops.

 - Text-Based Adventure – This Python project is a simple quest game where the user can walk around different rooms and get a description of each one.
 You’ll have to set limits on how far they can walk, which direction they can go, and a way to track where the user is at in the game.
 Skills used: Variables, strings, input/output, if/else, print, and list.